 I didn’t assume, the first time I read it as a child, that Mark Twain’s portrayal of Injun Joe meant that all Indians are like that.
 If anything, Injun Joe is a great way to bring up discussion about stereotypes, historical and cultural influences on literature, and the portrayal of character in literature.

 I recently listened to Tom Sawyer again with my daughters.
 I knew they wouldn’t pick it up to read on their own, so I borrowed the audiobook from the library for a family read-aloud.
 The girls were soon enthralled by Tom’s antics, and I found myself appreciated Twain’s use of language.
 It’s easy to talk with my kids about the issues that the book raises around race than it is to find other books that have such a wide and interesting vocabulary.

 Recently I came across a website condemning Laura Ingalls Wilder’s book Little House on the Prairie for improperly portraying Indians.
 The readers’ comments to me seemed more biased than the book.
 The writer was Aboriginal and took offense to Wilder’s brief mentions of Indians.
 I wondered if, as a child observing the circumstances, Wilder knew enough about them to give them the full details this person seemed to think she should have included.

 Good literature is worth reading again and again, because it raises questions and thoughts and makes the reader think rather than merely entertaining them.
-Good literature is deep, something that we can dive into again and again, and enjoy it more and learn something different from it each time we do.
+Good literature is deep, something that we can dive into as a child and as a teen and then again as an adult, and enjoy it more and learn something different from it each time we do.